 the PC and the printer).

-Late 1995: I've been a short wave listener (SWL) off and on since about 1980.
-Later I even bought a cartridge for my Commodore 64 computer that let me decode RTTY and Morse.
+Late 1995: I've been a short wave listener (SWL) off and on since the late 70s.
+In the 80s I even bought a cartridge for my Commodore 64 computer that let me decode RTTY and Morse.
 In 1995 I was nearing completion of my technical degree and studying Morse code (for fun).
 I wrote some software for the Amiga and later DOS PC to help learn the code and I even devised a way to help learn sending code by myself.
 I dusted off the old Commodore 64 and plugged a straight key in to my aforementioned radio cartridge and watched as the characters that I was "sending" got displayed on the screen.
 I quickly discovered that my Ys and Qs were not too good!